-Minimum living wage is an issue of concern to trade unions and is also the content that many delegates and experts commented on in the draft document submitted to the 14th National Party Congress organized by the Vietnam General Confederation of Labor (VGCL).
+The minimum living wage is a matter of concern for trade unions and is also a topic that many delegates and experts have commented on in the draft document submitted to the 14th National Congress of the Party, organized by the Vietnam General Confederation of Labor (VGCL).

 Dr. Pham Thu Lan, former Deputy Director of the Institute of Workers and Trade Unions